 4) Build Your Mailing List

-Most artists are going to read this prediction and skip over it, but the truth is your mailing list is the only thing you “own.”
+Most artists are going to read this marketing predictions and skip over it, but the truth is your mailing list is the only thing you “own.”
 The Instagram followers that you’ve worked so hard to get can be taken away from you in an instant, but the mailing list you’ve built is yours.
 Most of the time, the fans who will buy your merch, stream your tracks, and buy tickets to your shows are the fans who subscribe to your mailing list, not the fans who like one of your tweets on Twitter.
 Put your energy in the right place this year.

 5) Expand Your Markets